isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 roster.
 However, after she became a mum, she looked for a role with regular hours and transitioned to become a CRC.</p>
 <p>“Similar to being a transplant coordinator, as a CRC, you are involved
-with the patient from the initial recruitment to assessing their suitability for the trial.
+with the patient from the initial recruitment to assess their suitability for the trial.
 In fact, you follow some patients for many years.
 Despite the long journey through the research process, it offers the opportunity to witness new developments in patient treatment and clinical practices,”